Chow Tai Fook Jewellery Group Limited: Chow Tai Fook Jewellery Group Shines on Global Stage with Paris 100 Sponsorship, Promoting Chinese Craftsmanship to Celebrate 95 Years of Heritage

-(Hong Kong, China, 20 April, 2024) Chow Tai Fook Jewellery Group Limited ("Chow Tai Fook Jewellery Group", the "Group" or the "Company"; SEHK stock code: 1929), the leading Chinese jeweller built on nearly a century of trust and innovation, is proud to announce its sponsorship of the prestigious Paris 100 "China-France badminton friendly exhibition match" ("Paris 100").
+HONG KONG, CHINA / ACCESSWIRE / April 20, 2024 / Chow Tai Fook Jewellery Group Limited ("Chow Tai Fook Jewellery Group", the "Group" or the "Company" SEHK stock code: 1929), the leading Chinese jeweller built on nearly a century of trust and innovation, is proud to announce its sponsorship of the prestigious Paris 100 "China-France badminton friendly exhibition match" ("Paris 100").
 This sponsorship coincides with the 60th anniversary of the China-France Year of Culture and Tourism, as well as the exhilarating countdown of 100 days to the 2024 Paris Olympic Games.
 As part of the Group's series of initiatives to celebrate its 95th anniversary and brand transformation journey, the sponsorship of Paris 100 marks the first milestone in its journey, exemplifying Chow Tai Fook Jewellery's unwavering commitment to promoting Chinese culture and exceptional craftsmanship to a global audience.

 Honouring Chinese Culture and Craftsmanship on a Global Scale